 Sprouts have been recalled an average of four times a year since 2012.
 And since 2006, there have been more than 40 outbreaks linked to sprouts contaminated with Salmonella, E. coli and Listeria.
 Often, the source of the problem is traced to the seeds so washing the sprouts won’t eliminate the source of bacteria.

-“Given the risks, sprout producers need to be more measured in touting the health benefits of their product,” said Elliot Olsen, a food safety attorney with the law firm PritzkerOlsen.
+“Given the risks, sprout producers need to be more measured in touting the health benefits of their product,” said Eric Hageman, a noted food safety attorney..

-A current Salmonella outbreak, linked to sprouts produced by Sweetwater Farms in Kansas, has sickened 13 people in Oklahoma, Kansas, Missouri and Pennsylvania hospitalizing five of them.
-Another ongoing E.coli outbreak, linked to sprouts produced by Jack and the Green Sprouts of River Falls, Wis., has sickened nine people in Minnesota and Wisconsin hospitalizing two.
+An ongoing Salmonella outbreak, linked to sprouts produced by Sweetwater Farms in Kansas, has sickened 13 people in Oklahoma, Kansas, Missouri and Pennsylvania.
+Five people have been hospitalized in that outbreak.
+And an ongoing E.coli outbreak, linked to sprouts produced by Jack and the Green Sprouts of River Falls, Wisconsin has sickened nine people in Minnesota and Wisconsin, hospitalizing two.

 In 2014, there were three “sproutbreaks” each caused by a different pathogen.
 A Salmonella Enteritidis outbreak sickened 115 people in 12 states, an E.coli O121 outbreak sickened 19 people in six states and a two-state Listeria outbreak killed two people and sickened three others.